-The appropriate method for dealing with this repeated computation is to separate states into the "current subterm of interest" and the "current evaluation context."
+To eliminate repeated context computations, we can separate program states into the "current subterm of interest" and the "current evaluation context."
 Putting the former into the hole of the latter yields the complete program.
 We will refer to the term of interest as the control string M and the evaluation context simply as the context E. These two elements are paired together to form the machine's state: $\langle M, E \rangle$ .
 The machine is called the CC machine.